isc-projects/stork/doc/usage.rst

 for all configured subnets of the given server, the word "global" is shown instead of the subnet prefix.

-Finally, the ``AppID @ Machine`` column includes one or more links to Kea applications configured to assign each reservation to the client.
+Finally, the ``App Name`` column includes one or more links to Kea applications configured to assign each reservation to the client.
 The number of applications will typically be greater than one when Kea servers operate in the High Availability setup.
 In this case, each of the HA peers uses the same configuration and may allocate IP addresses and delegated prefixes to the same set of clients, including static assignments via host reservations.
-If HA peers are configured correctly, the reservations they share will have two links in ``AppID
+If HA peers are configured correctly, the reservations they share will have two links in the ``App Name`` column.
-@ Machine`` column.
 Next to each link there is a little label indicating whether the host reservation for the given server has been specified in its configuration file or a host database (via host_cmds premium hooks library).